If you’re in the market to purchase your first home, then you know there’s much for you to learn.

 1. On most programs, the buyer cannot have owned a home in the last 3 years.
 There are some programs where this is not a requirement.

 2. There are income restrictions.
 A typical restriction in Arizona is the buyer cannot make more than 80% of the median income.
 This also varies from program to program.

 3. The buyer must have minimum credit scores, usually 640.

 5. The down payment assistance is a quiet second lien on the property.
 No payments are made on it, and usually, it disappears after 5 years.

 6. Buyers must attend a home buyer’s orientation class.

-The first-time homebuyer tax credit program is also a great program and typically it can be used in conjunction with down-payment assistance.
-In this program a buyer will get a 15% tax credit, not a deduction, but a tax credit.
+The first-time homebuyer tax credit program is also great, and typically it can be used in conjunction with down-payment assistance.
+In this program, a buyer will get a 15% tax credit, not a deduction, but a tax credit.
 This is a dollar for dollar reduction of their tax bill at the end of the year.

 8. Improve Your Credit Score Before Applying